urieltan/tp/docs/DeveloperGuide.md

 Upon calling `contactTaskTagParser`, the static classes from `contactTaskTagCommand`: `editEditPersonTags` and `EditTaskTags` will be invoked.

-If the person and task index are valid, and there is at least 1 tag given, it returns a new ContactTaskTagCommand.
+If the person and task index are valid, and there is at least 1 tag given, it returns a new `ContactTaskTagCommand`.

 ##### Command: